icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [H+T Index](https://htaindex.cnt.org/) - The Housing and Transportation (H+T®) Affordability Index provides a comprehensive view of affordability that includes both the cost of housing and the cost of transportation at the neighborhood level.
 Provided by the Center for Neighborhood Technology.

 ### Health

+- [HealthData.gov](https://healthdata.gov/) - This site is dedicated to making high value health data in the United States more accessible to entrepreneurs, researchers, and policy makers in the hopes of better health outcomes for all.

 - [County Health Rankings](https://www.countyhealthrankings.org/) - The annual Rankings provide a revealing snapshot of how health is influenced by where we live, learn, work, and play.